xamele0n/Facet.Interface/README.md

 {
     public string Note { get; set; }
 }

-PersonWithNote is generated and will not have the Email property, but will have the Note property.
 ```
+The `PersonDto` will have a constructor that maps the source type properties.
+`PersonWithNote` is generated and will not have the Email property, but will have the Note property.

 ### 3. Usage